-Get a Facebook page and an Instagram page, and if you can get the resources, get a YouTube channel as well.
-This is a lot but if you can get all three of those and post regularly, that’s really going to help pushing content.
-And this all plays a role in the whole internet marketing ecosystem because what you post on YouTube or Facebook, you can run as ads and vice versa.
+Get a Facebook page and an Instagram page.
+And if you can get the resources, get a YouTube channel as well.
+This is a lot but if you can get all three of those and post regularly, that’s really going to help to push content.
+And this all plays a role in the whole internet marketing ecosystem.
+Because what you post on YouTube or Facebook, you can run as ads and vice versa.
 As people are researching, you can follow them around through remarketing, retargeting, and having these social platforms is crucial.

 You want to list your company on Google My Business (GMB).
-That’s easy to do, just go into Google My Business, sign up, put in your website, phone number, the services you offer, hours of operation, photos, etc.
+That’s easy to do, just go into Google My Business, sign up.
+Then put in your website, phone number, the services you offer, hours of operation, photos, etc.